Mikhil11/MATLAB-support-cookiecutter-project-templates/README.md

   * Launch MATLAB and download Project Template tool from Add-On Explorer in MATLAB&reg;

 ### Alternate method: Download Repository
-  * Generate a MATLAB Toolbox local repository using the following command in Git Bash:
+  * Download the repository using the folllowing git command:

     `git clone https://github.com/mathworks/MATLAB-support-cookiecutter-project-templates.git`

+  * Open the root folder of the repository in MATLAB.
+  * Add folder templateToolbox to the MATLAB [path][10]

 ## Getting Started